 Still looking for something?
 More information here.
 And more photos in our Facebook page.

 What do you think?
+Anything we missed in the list?
 Are these reasons enough to make you include Huế in your Vietnam itinerary?
 Let us know in the comment section below!